 How Can I Check My Bat Speed?

 The most reliable way to check your bat speed is with the Bat Speed Recon bat sensor swing analyzer.
 Bat Speed Recon uses pulses of infrared LED light bounced off reflectors on your bat to determine how fast your bat is moving at the point of contact.

 If you are interested in increasing your bat speed exercise is the place to start.
 Exercises that increase upper body strength and forearm strength such as free weights, resistance bands, medicine ball training and more can help you generate more bat speed.

 Baseball Exit Velocity by Age Recap

-The average exit velo by age in baseball varies widely from young players to established MLB stars, but one thing is certain: the faster your bat speed, the faster the exit velocity, and the further the ball is going to travel.
-The device to measure exit velocity baseball is the radar gun, while the best way to keep track of your bat speed is the Bat Speed Recon swing analyzer.
+The average exit velo. by age in baseball varies widely from young players to established MLB stars, but one thing is certain: the faster your bat speed, the faster the exit velocity, and the further the ball is going to travel.
+The device to measure baseball exit velocity is the radar gun, while the best way to keep track of your bat speed is the Bat Speed Recon swing analyzer.